 For applications requiring ultra-fast and safe monitoring of the complexity of critical components or infrastructures, Ontonix offers a specific Complexity Chip.
 The chip constitutes the heart of an Intelligent Black Box - a device that can be mounted on cars, aircraft, submarines or on any mission-critical piece of equipment and deliver early warning signals of imminent systemic malfunctions.
+The system can be interfaced via connection to a CAN bus or any source of data.

 The chip is based on FPGA technology and has been developed jointly by Ontonix and SAIC in the framework of a project funded by the US Department of Defense Executive Agent for Printed Circuit Board and Interconnect Technology and the NSWC (Naval Surface Warfare Center).

 Each chip is delivered with a specific board - Digilent ZedBoard - which includes a microprocessor that manages all data Input/Output as well the chip itself.
+Dimensions: 16 x 16 cm.

 With our complexity technology now available on a chip, QCM enters into a new era.
 In fact, it now becomes possible to monitor complexity in real time and to identify and anticipate problems in all those systems which depend on or are governed by intricate software systems: